electro-logic/GpsElev/README.md

 # How to use

-Run GpsElev.exe from your picture folder to automatically process all .ARW files of the folder.
+Run GpsElev.exe from your picture folder to automatically process all .jpg and .arw files of the folder.
 Exiftool.exe needs to be in the same folder.

 # Requirements